Currently Enrolling Trials

 The FDA approval of Onfi was based on two multicenter controlled studies (Study 1 and Study 2).

 This randomized, double-blind comparison study enrolled 68 subjects and evaluated high- and low-dose Onfi.
-A statistically significantly greater reduction in seizure frequency was observed in the high-dose group compared to the low-dose group (median percent reduction of 93% vs 29%; p<0.05).
+A statistically significantly greater reduction in seizure frequency was observed in the high-dose group compared to the low-dose group (median percent reduction of 93 percent vs 29 percent; p<0.05).